suzygiv/Password-Generator/README.md

 ## Description

-The Password Generator app is implemented by using dynamically updated HTML and CSS powered by my JavsScript code.
+The Password Generator app is implemented by using dynamically updated HTML and CSS powered by my JavaScript code.

 ## Link to the Password Generator App
 https://suzygiv.github.io/Password-Generator/